 Cherie Martin Irwin

-My work can be found in the Fuller Lodge Art Center in Los Alamos and Roswell Museum giftshop in Roswell.
-In November, I will be at Recycle Santa Fe and Placitas Holiday Market (in the library), and from Thanksgiving to Christmas at Taos Folk.
+My work can be found in the Fuller Lodge Art Center in Los Alamos, NM.
+Annually, I am at Recycle Santa Fe and Placitas Holiday Market (November), and from Thanksgiving to Christmas at Taos Folk.